 2. Once identified, what do we do about it?

 3. How do we prevent new risks from being introduced?

 The primary focus for many organizations is around identifying and understanding the risks.
 Some go on to do something about the risks and very few do much to try and prevent new risk from being introduced.

-To be able to satisfy each of the 3 requirements effectively and efficiently without any kind of software solution is very difficult at best and often impossible.
+To be able to satisfy each of the three requirements effectively and efficiently without a software solution is very difficult at best and often impossible.
 Let’s take a quick look at why this is the case.